FlatText/fetlang/docs/fetishes.md

             ...

 ### C code
 The C headers and source contains whatever you want.
-The files in `./include` should contain functions and the like you reference either from `fetish.json` or another fetish.
-To access another fetish's members, you can `#include "fetish_name/file_name"`
+The files in './include' should contain functions and the like you reference either from 'fetish.json' or another fetish.
+To access another fetish's members, you can '#include "fetish_name/file_name"'

 The C++ and Rust sources should export unmangled functions to be declared in the C headers.